Search this Site

 Almost midway between Knysna and Sedgefield, Buffelsbaai as it is best known, is considered one of the safest and best beaches on the Garden Route for all the normal popular beach activities that people enjoy.

-The huge half-heart sweep of the bay offers reasonable protection for swimmers and surfers from the strong currents and rip tides that most of the Garden Route beaches are prone to.
+The huge curving sweep of the bay offers reasonable protection for swimmers and surfers from the strong currents and rip tides that most of the Garden Route beaches are prone to.

 Buffels caravan park